 Dan’s primary research area is the sociology of youth, young adulthood, and generations and he uses this focus to also contribute to the sociology of work, and to sociological theory.
 His writing conceptualizing generational change and the new social conditions impacting on young adults is internationally recognized.

 Dan is the current President of the The Australian Sociological Association (TASA) and was the founding convener of the Sociology of Youth Thematic Group within the Association.
 He is also Vice President for Australia, New Zealand and Oceania of the Research Committee on the Sociology of Youth (RC34) within the International Sociological Association (ISA).
-He is an Editor of the Journal of Youth Studies
+He is co-Editor-in-Chief of the Journal of Youth Studies

 His current research activity is focused on the Life-Patterns Project (he is a Chief Investigator with Prof. Johanna Wyn and others in the Graduate School of Education).
 Life Patterns is a 25-year and ongoing longitudinal study following approximately 1000 Australians from the end of secondary school into middle age.
-In particular he has been investigating the biographical consequences of young people's work and study patterns.
+In particular he

 Award for Best Paper in the Journal of Sociology 2011-2-12 (for 'Changing Times, Changing Perspectives'), The Australian Sociological Association,

 Award for Doctoral Research 2011 (for best PhD thesis in field of education or higher education), Australian Association for Research in Education,

 Research Committee on the Sociology of Youths 2nd Worldwide Prize for Junior Scholars (early-career researchers) in Youth Sociology, International Sociological Association - RC 34 Research Committee on the Sociology of Youth,

 I am currently interested in supervising topics relating to: